JonathanGrossman/mongodb_basics/02_node_crud.md

 Although you may at times want to get only the most recently inserted document, it is just as (if not more) likely that you will want to get a document based on other criteria.
 The next chapter goes into more detail about how to get a document based on certain criteria.

 For now, however, it might be helpful to see a simple example of using the `query` argument.
-A very common occurrence in web applications is to get from your databse a user (or other specific item) by it's unique `_id`.
+A very common occurrence in web applications is to get from your database a user (or other specific item) by it's unique `_id`.
 Using the `.findOne()` method is a great way to do this.
 Although later you will learn about this in more detail, below is an example of using the `query` argument in `.findOne()` to get a document that has a specific `_id`.

 Before showing you the example, know that you need to pay attention to at least one nuance when searching for a document by its `_id`.
 Knowing this nuance will help you avoid confusing errors for what seems to be a simple action.
 That nuance is using the `ObjectID` class.
 In MongoDB, the data type for `_id` is `ObjectID` (notice that `ID` has both letters capitalized; it's not `Id`).